Óscar Jiménez (footballer, born 1988)

-Óscar Francisco Jiménez Fabela (born 12 October 1988) is a Mexican professional footballer who plays as a goalkeeper for Liga MX club León, on loan from América.
+Óscar Francisco Jiménez Fabela (born 12 October 1988) is a Mexican professional footballer who plays as a goalkeeper for Liga MX club Atlante.

 Club career

 Early career

 Jiménez started his career with Indios de Ciudad Juárez.

 In 2010, Jiménez was loaned out to Cruz Azul Hidalgo.
 The same year he joined Lobos BUAP where he played a total of 36 matches between Segunda División and Copa MX.

 In 2013, Jiménez was transferred to Chiapas.

 América

 The goalkeeper depth chart was depleted after Moisés Muñoz and Hugo González Durán were transferred out to their respective teams.
 After Club América signed Agustín Marchesín, Jiménez was signed on as the backup goalkeeper.

-After Marchesin departed to FC Porto, Jiménez later became the first choice goalkeeper for the team until his role was taken over by Luis Angel Malagón.
+After Marchesin departed to Porto, Jiménez later became the first choice goalkeeper for the team until his role was taken over by Luis Malagón.

 Loan to León

-On 21 June 2024, Jiménez joined Club León on a loan deal.
+On 21 June 2024, Jiménez joined León on a loan deal.

+Atlante

+On 15 June 2026, Jiménez signed with Atlante.